griquelme/tidyms/docs/peak-picking.rst

 2. Set :math:`p=90`, the percentile of the data to evaluate.
 3.  compute :math:`y_{p}` the p-th percentile of the absolute value of :math:`y`.
-4. Compute the mean :math:`\overline{y}` an standard deviation :math:`S_{y}` of :math:`y` restricted to elements with an absolute value lower than :math:`y_{p}`.
+4. Compute the mean :math:`\overline{y}` and standard deviation :math:`S_{y}` of :math:`y` restricted to elements with an absolute value lower than :math:`y_{p}`.
 This removes the contribution of :math:`s`.
 5. If :math:`|\overline{y}| \leq S_{y}` or :math:`p \leq 20` then the noise
     level is :math:`\sigma = 0.5 S_{y}`.
 Else decrease :math:`p` by 10 and go
     back to step 3.

+The noise estimation is clearly biased if we don't remove completely the contribution from :math:`s`, but it gives a good enough approximation to remove noisy peaks.

 Baseline  estimation
 --------------------

-Baseline estimation is done using a very simple approach: first, every point in :math:`x` is classified as signal if a peak can potentially be found in the region or as or as baseline otherwise.
+Baseline estimation is done with the following approach: first, every point in :math:`x` is classified as signal if a peak can potentially be found in the region or as or as baseline otherwise.
 Then, the baseline is estimated for the whole signal by interpolating baseline points.